fred-rock/3DProjectStarter/README.md

 ![tunguska-logo](https://github.com/fred-rock/3DProjectStarter/assets/4206210/b875326f-bb57-4082-8517-da5b68596f41)
 # 3D Starter Project by Tunguska Softworks

-This is intended as a starter project for my 3D games.
-It's not really intended to be an API, or and importable package.
-In its current state, it's a collection of modular systems to help reduce the time putting together a prototype or starting a larger game project.
-Right now, the priority is building features for FPP (first person perspective) games with retro inspiration, like boomer shooters, classic Bethesda-style RPGs, old-school immersive sims, and horror walking simulators.

-### Input
-* This project uses the new Unity input system.
-Keybindings are defined by an action map in an input action asset.
-* The PlayerInputModule centralizes the actions from the action map, and makes the input values available to other player modules.
-* Actions like movement, jumping, and firing weapons are accomplished by called the respective functions from a player state, passing in data from the input module.

-### Player
-* Player class is a state machine which initializes a bunch of modules which implement the IPlayerModule interface.
-* Player states mostly determine which module functions can be called by player input.
-E.g. While in a PlayerCombatState, the player can utilize movement, jumping, firing weapons, etc. from their respective modules, while in PlayerSpawnState, the player cannot move, jump, or fire until transitioning into PlayerCombatState.
-* Most of the settings on player modules are set by a PlayerData scriptable object.
-The main exceptions are weapon modules, which are set by WeaponData scriptable objects.

-### Enemy
-* Enemy class is a state machine which initializes a bunch of modules which implement the IEnemyModule interface.
-* Enemy states define simple AI behaviors, like wandering, pursuing, and attacking with ranged or melee.
-* Pathfinding is handled by navmesh, and enemies are navmesh agents.
-* Enemy settings are configured by an EnemyData scriptable object.

-### Weapons
-* Weapons are player modules which inherit from the BaseWeaponModule class.
-* There are currently modules for designing hitscan and projectile-based weapon types.
-* Settings are configured by scriptable object, and there are scriptable object classes for each weapon type.
-However, settings for the fired projectile of a projectile-based weapon are defined on the projectile itself, using the ProjectileData scriptable object.
-* The PlayerWeaponContainerModule can house up to 9 weapons, and has multiple methods for switching weapons to support different needs.

-### Scene Management
-* SingletonManager is the only singleton, but can carry along with it other managers as children.
-* GameManager is intended to monitor overall game progress by keeping track of event flags, and have game functions like e.g. Start, Load, Quit.
-* LevelManager is meant to be a base class, and each level scene should have its own.
-It's mostly for keeping track of level events, such as keys found and which enemies are activated.
-* ObjectPool is a component for the LevelManager.
-Right now it just pools projectiles.

-### Coming soon
-* UI tools like a HUD, main menu, and level completion summary like in classic shooters.
-* Breakable objects like crates and glass.
-* Interactables, particularly doors and switches.
-* Explosions for rockets and barrels.
-* More options for player weapons, like sustained fire, charged shots, melee.
+This project is a framework for making small 3D games using a first person perspective.
+It is best suited for games with a retro inspiration, like boomer shooters, classic Bethesda-style RPGs, old-school immersive sims, and horror walking simulators.
+This is still in development so many features aren't fully implemented or tested yet.
+But if you want to try it out now, you are welcome.
+If you have any suggestions, please feel free to send them to me.

+## Installation and setup
+1. Clone the repo into a folder of your choosing
+2. Add the project in Unity Hub
+3. Open the project and start creating

+## Features
+#### Player modules
+* Modules for movement, looking, input, spawning, ground checks, health, ammo, FX, hitboxes, hitscan weapons, and projectile weapons.
+* Most modules work independently of one another.
+E.g. you can build a player which can move but not shoot, or shoot but not move.
+* Player objects are configured by scriptable object for convenience and ease of use.
+* The main Player class is a state machine.
+Player states call the functionality in the modules.
+* Player states are where unique gameplay is defined, so modify them and create new ones according to your needs.
+The player states that currently exist in the project are built around the use case of "boomer shooter."

+#### Enemy modules
+* Modules for movement, spawning, detecting, playing animations, health, hitboxes, FX, ranged attacks, and melee attack.
+* Enemy objects are configured by scriptable object.
+* The Enemy class is a state machine which handles simple enemy AI.
+Enemies can wander, patrol, pursue a target, attack from a ranged or melee distance, and flinch when hit.

+#### Input
+* The project utilizes Unity's "new" input system, and includes an action map for first person shooter controls.
+* Input is centralized into the player input module.

+#### Weapons
+* Weapons are player modules based on typical weapon types, e.g. hitscan, projectile (and more coming soon!)
+* Weapon details, such as fire rate, damage, splash damage radius, ammo type and usage rate, sound effects, etc. are all configured by scriptable object.
+* The weapon container module makes it easy to build a player character who can switch between multiple weapons.
+* Projectiles are prefabs which can be pooled, and their details like damage and splash radius are set on demand.

+#### Managers and Utilities
+* Game Manager keeps track of progression events, options and settings, etc. (NOT YET IMPLEMETED)
+* Level Manager keeps track of level events, like keys found and doors opened.
+(NOT YET IMPLEMEMTED)
+* SFX Player can play sound effects when you want to limit the audio sources in a scene.
+* Object Pool allows for pooling of projectiles in a scene.
+* Singleton Manager is the only singleton, and doesn't do anything on its own.
+However, you can attach other managers to it if you want to employ a singleton.

+#### Pickups
+* Health pickups increase health.
+Ammo pickups increase ammo.
+* The Base Pickup class can be extended to build pickups for whatever you need.

+#### UI
+* HUD prefab displays ammo and health, an aiming reticle, elements to show hit feedback, etc. and is loosely coupled with the Player class.
+* Game Menu handles game start, load, setting options, etc. and is loosely coupled with the Game Manager.
+(NOT YET IMPLEMENTED)

+## Future features and updates
+* Damageable items like exploding barrels and smashable crates
+* Interactables like doors and switches
+* Better systems for creating Enemy AI
+* Scriptable object-based event system
+* Better tools for handling animation